D4prog/JavaChallenge2015/Rule.en.md

 ### Output Format for Ready Message

 When the AI programs prepared for the game, they must print `READY` to the standard output.
-Note that, the ready message must be printed within 5 seconds from game start, otherwise the AI program will be terminated by force.
+Note that, the ready message must be printed within **1 second** from game start, otherwise the AI program will be terminated by force.

 ### Input Format of Game Settings